 Amounts payable on Floating Rate Notes will be calculated by reference to one of LIBOR, EURIBOR, STIBOR or NIBOR, as specified in the relevant Final Terms.
-As at the date of this Offering Circular, the administrators of LIBOR and EURIBOR are included in ESMA's register of administrators under Article 36 of the Regulation (EU) No. 2016/1011 (the Benchmarks Regulation).
-As at the date of this Offering Circular, the administrators of STIBOR and NIBOR are not included in ESMA's register of administrators.
-As far as the Issuers are aware, the transitional provisions in Article 51 of the Benchmarks Regulation apply, such that Swedish Financial Benchmark Facility AB and Norske Finansielle Referanser AS are not currently required to obtain authorisation/registration (or, if located outside the European Union and United Kingdom, recognition, endorsement or equivalence).
+As at the date of this Offering Circular, the administrators of EURIBOR and NIBOR are included in ESMA's register of administrators under Article 36 of the Regulation (EU) No. 2016/1011 (the EU Benchmarks Regulation).
+As at the date of this Offering Circular, the administrators of LIBOR and STIBOR are not included in ESMA's register of administrators under the EU Benchmarks Regulation.
+As far as the Issuers are aware, the transitional provisions in Article 51 of the EU Benchmarks Regulation apply, such that ICE Benchmark Administration Limited (as administrator of LIBOR) and Swedish Financial Benchmark Facility AB (as administrator of STIBOR) are not currently required to obtain authorisation/registration (or, if located outside the European Union and UK, recognition, endorsement or equivalence).